tiyashapal22/test/project/report.md

 ### Report Long Description
 	- Provides details of data that is backed up by NetBackup media servers and shows server throughput.
 	- The report is a useful tool to compare performance of the media servers that are present in your Veritas NetBackup environment.
-	- The report is a useful tool to compare performance of the media servers that are present in your Veritas NetBackup environment## Source Backup Count Summary
+	- This report is equivalent to the following NetBackup OpsCenter report(s): Media Server Job Throughput.## Source Backup Count Summary(915)
 ### Report Short Description
 `This report provides a count of the backup sources (clients/objects) across products.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 05 Seconds
     Max Execution Time(recent) : 00 Hours: 00 Minutes: 05 Seconds
 ### Report Long Description
 	- This report provides a counts of backup source (client/object) counts across products.
-	- This report provides a counts of backup source (client/object) counts across products## NetBackup SLP Status by SLP
+	- It displays how many clients/objects are actually being backed up.## NetBackup SLP Status by SLP(916)
 ### Report Short Description
 `Lists the Storage Lifecycle Policy (SLP) status for NetBackup jobs by SLP, which can be used as an overview of the health of the SLPs for each NetBackup primary server.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 03 Seconds